Wader tracking projects

 Little Curlew: In November 2013, five 5g satellite transmitters were deployed on Little Curlew in Roebuck Bay, Broome.
 A further three transmitters were put onto Little Curlew at 80 Mile Beach in February 2015.

 Grey Plover: In February 2016, five units were deployed on Grey Plover in Broome.
-Two grey plover fitted with 5g PTTs in 2017 migrated to Wrangel Island.
+A total of 10 units were deployed in South Australia by VWSG in 2017, and two of these grey plover migrated to Wrangel Island.
 This was the first evidence of south-east Australian plovers using this island during the breeding season and confirmed hypotheses made many years earlier based on biometric data.

 Whimbrel: It was decided to extend the satellite transmitter program to Whimbrel in 2017, with five 5g units being deployed at both 80 Mile Beach (one bird) and at Broome (four birds).
 This was carried out during the NWA 2017 Expedition, in February 2017.
 One of these transmitters on the bird from 80 Mile Beach is still functioning (as of April 2020).
 In February 2018, another 16 tags were deployed (see Fudan University tracking below).